 This is the infamous pyramid scheme.
-In fact, there is no product to sell, except for the idea of making money online to others.
-You are just trying to get more people to sign up, and actually, the only person making money is the person at the top of the pyramid!
+In fact, there is no product to sell except for the idea of making money online for others.
+You are just trying to get more people to sign up, and the only person making money is the person at the top of the pyramid!

 (3) High Ticket Programs.

-First off, bear in mind that it is not because a product is expensive that it is automatically a scam!
+First, remember that it is not because a product is expensive; it is automatically a scam!

 Here is how it usually works:

-These shady characters claim that they have a revolutionary method, they have unearthed the secret on how to make loads of money online.
+These shady characters claim that they have a revolutionary method.
+They have unearthed the secret of how to make loads of money online.

 (4) Get-Rich-Quick Scheme.